binaryage/dirac/docs/installation.md

 ### Start nREPL server with Dirac Agent

-There are many ways how to start an nREPL server.
+There are many possible ways how to start an nREPL server.
 We are going to use Leiningen's nREPL server here.

 By default you should run it on port `8230` and with `dirac.nrepl/middleware` middleware.